 Customers advise, “Keep some in stock.”
 If only!
 Merchants don’t keep spares and, even if they did, we’ve worked out we’d need some 8000 (a pair of each) at a cost of approx. £120,000 plus a dedicated vehicle for them.
 Let’s just say, “Ha.
 Ha.
 Ha.”

-Frankly, it’s as if manufacturers do not want taps to be repaired.
-We in business can certainly understand that they would want to sell new every time, but they’ve known about this issue for over 40 years and during that time they’ve let us plumbers take the blame – hung us out to dry.
+Frankly, one could be forgiven for thinking manufacturers do not want taps to be repaired.
+We in business can certainly understand that they would want to sell new every time, but as they’ve known about this issue for over 40 years it becomes difficult to understand why they’ve let us plumbers take the blame – hung us out to dry.
 I have had customers say to me, “Manufacturers wouldn’t do that!”
-They do.
-They have.
-Most importantly, they continue to do so…
+Seemingly they do.
+Seemingly they have.
+Most importantly, seemingly they continue to do so…